Sorin Heater Cooler Device

 The CDC has warned healthcare providers and patients about the potential risk of infection from the Sorin Sorkin 3T Heater-Cooler Device.
 M. chimaera may cause serious illness or death.
 Because infected patients may not develop signs or symptoms of infection for months or years, they are difficult to detect.
 Patients who have undergone open heart surgery should seek medical care if they experience symptoms associated with infections, which includes muscle aches, night sweats, fatigue, weight loss, or unexplained fever.

 The injury attorneys at Leonard Legal Group in New Jersey are recognized leaders in the field of personal injury law with experience in medical product liability.
 Our experienced team assists patients who have developed complications from the Sorin Stöckert 3T Heater-Cooler system.
 Attorney Scott G. Leonard is Board Certified by the New Jersey Supreme Court as a Civil Trial Lawyer.
 His proven track record of success and excellence in representation has earned him inclusion in the list of New Jersey Super Lawyers from 2008-2017.
-Attorney Sean Connelly, a dedicated personal injury lawyer with over 20 years’ experience, has represented thousands of individuals and their families, securing the just compensation they deserve for their injuries.
 If you or a loved one has undergone cardiac surgery that involved use of the Sorin Stöckert 3T Heater-Cooler system, contact our office today at 973-984-1414 or online.
 We will fight tirelessly on your behalf to secure the financial compensation you deserve.

 Phone: (973) 984-1414